UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_02.md

 # Time travelling

-There are two ways you go back in time to a previos commit:
+We are going to learn two ways you to go back in time to a previous commits:

-1. **revert** your changes
+1. **reset hard**
-2. **reset** your changes
+2. **revert**

 Notes: Oh no!
 We realize by viewing the history that we made a mistake!
 We didn't mean to delete our list of dependencies.
 Worry not!
-We can now take advantage that we have been tracking this file under version control by using git restore to retrieve an older version of the file to replace the current version.
+We can now take advantage that we have been tracking this file under version control to retrieve an older version of the file to replace the current version.

-Let's restore the version of the file BEFORE we deleted the software dependency list.

 ---
 # Refer to a commit